-Bursting with seasonal berries and healthy fats, this low sugar berry crumble is as nourishing as it is delicious.
-It’s a household staple—especially in the summer.
-If you’re in the mood for a wholesome dessert that still tastes decadent, this crumble is it.
-Paired with a dollop of Greek yogurt or scoop of vanilla ice cream, it’s the perfect treat for your next backyard get together.
-Best of all, it’s blood sugar-friendly!
+Bursting with seasonal berries and pantry staples, this low-sugar berry crumble is as nourishing as it is delicious.
+It’s a household staple—especially as summer comes to a close.
+If you’re in the mood for a wholesome, blood-sugar-friendly dessert that still tastes decadent, this crumble is it.
+Paired with a dollop of Greek yogurt or a scoop of vanilla ice cream, it’s the perfect treat for your next backyard get-together.
+Perfectly sweet and satiating, it’s the kind of dessert that equally passes as a nourishing breakfast.
+Enjoy!

 What is a Berry Crumble?

 It’s that coveted time of year when gardens are bountiful and farmers markets are bursting with colorful produce.
-Ultimately, there’s a rhythmic slowness to these days.
-And I look forward to it all winter long.
+It’s simply the best.
 As a celebration of summer, you’ll find me making this low sugar berry crumble—on repeat.
-The ingredients are simple, and it packs a flavorful punch.
-It’s the best of both worlds: the top is delicate yet crispy and the bottom is layered with seedy fruit.
-While this recipe calls for berries, peaches or nectarines would be lovely too.
-Crumbles are very easy to make!
+The ingredients are simple, and it packs an antioxidant punch.
+It’s the best of both worlds: the top is delicate yet crispy and the bottom is layered with seedy, juicy fruit.
+While this recipe calls for berries, peaches or nectarines would be lovely too!
+Ultimately, crumbles are very easy to make.
 A crumble is a baked dessert, made of fresh fruit with a streusel-like topping.

 Ingredients in this low sugar berry crumble